conallwang/MeGA/README.md

 ## :mega: Updates

-[2025-04-15] CVPR version is updated.
+[2025-04-15] CVPR version has been updated.
 See u in Nashville!

 [2025-03-10] Temporarily hide the repo for updating, which will be finished soon.